Industrial project management: key steps and practical advice

 Commissioning and post-implementation monitoring

-Once the project is completed, it is necessary to ensure that the installation is functioning properly and is well integrated into the production environment.
-Monitoring is usually put in place to optimize long-term performance.
+Once the project is completed, it is necessary to ensure that the installation is functioning correctly and that it is well integrated into the production environment.
+Carry out a test execution procedure or acceptance control to ensure that the executions meet the project requirements initially defined.
+Monitoring is generally put in place to optimize long-term performance.

 Industrial project management tools and methods